Tachyon-Sonics/ChaosCastle/README.md

     - Whilst the game is already translated to Java, it still needs the small Modula-2 runtime that comes with the translator
 - Switch to the latest stable release:
     - `cd Modula2Java17`
-    - `git switch release/1.0.0`
+    - `git switch release/0.9.0`
     - `cd ..`
 - Get the sources of the ChaosCastle game: `git clone https://github.com/Tachyon-Sonics/ChaosCastle`
 - Switch to the latest stable release:
     - `cd ChaosCastle`
-    - `git switch release/1.0.0`
+    - `git switch release/0.9.0`
 - Compile it and create an executable .jar file:
-    - On Windows: `gradlew.bat jar`
+    - On Windows: `gradlew.bat ChaosCastleJar`
-    - On Linux or macOS: `./gradle jar`, or `sh ./gradle jar` if the former does not work.
+    - On Linux or macOS: `./gradle ChaosCastleJar`, or `sh ./gradle ChaosCastleJar` if the former does not work.
     - This takes quite a time, and this will also download a few libraries used by the game.
 This is where most of the magics happens, and also where problems are most likely to occur...
 - If everything went well and without errors, the file `ChaosCastle.jar` can be found in the `ChaosCastle\build\libs` directory (relative to the current one).
 This is the only file you need to run the game.
 You can now place it somewhere else where it is easier to find.
-It still needs a Java JRE version 17 or more to run (which you already have as you installed a Java JDK (that includes a JRE) to compile the game).
+It still needs a Java JRE *version 17 or more* to run (which you already have as you installed a Java JDK (that includes a JRE) to compile the game).
 Also note that there is currently no way to do a "installation"; the game is just a portable, single file.
 Note that the `ChaosCastle.jar` file is 100% cross-platform: it can be used on other operating systems (Windows, Linux, macOS) as long as they have a Java JRE version 17 or greater installed.
 - (Optional) cleanup:
     - Once you have copied the `ChaosCastle.jar` somewhere else, you can delete the directory created in the first step.
     - The compilation process has downloaded libraries to the `.gradle` directory in your home.
 This directory can be deleted as well.